 This heartbroken poem is about the slow death of a now bittersweet relationship.
 Please tell me what you think!
 Photo credit goes to rzotara who uploaded this photo onto PhotoBucket.

-almost 4 years ago Nara M. said:
+about 4 years ago Nara M. said:

 Gorgeous poem.
 The flow and rhyme of it were spot on, and the emotion behind it was very clear

 the rhyme and rhthym was perfect. i enjoyed the emotion that was packed into this. really good job!

 almost 6 years ago Nicole Rose Hale said:

 Wow, this is just....
 Amazing.
 Its so very beautiful, so clean, so wonderful. the cadence is perfect; I love how the rhyming just fit's you know?
 So many rhyming poems just sound forced and silly.
 Yours is the total opposite.You managed to keep the tone entrancing and ominous.
 So awesome.
 Great job, keep writing&*)

 almost 6 years ago Hannah Brook said: